 7- Cover Your Paid Time Off Needs

 Are you the type of person who needs breaks from time to time? as a vacation, sick leave, or otherwise?
 You must be aware of the rules that your new employer follows.
 If you recently got married and intend to have children, you should take into account the employer’s policies regarding maternity and paternity leave.

 8- A New Job Is a New Manager

 Some workers change their jobs to get away from their bosses.
 Do you do that?
 It’s a blessing to be aware of your new manager’s working style before you are formally hired, but how?
-You can employ many tactics, you may ask the staff members by having their contact information, making a quick call that covers all the concerns, and gathering information from multiple sources.
+You can employ many tactics, you may ask the staff members by having their contact information, make a quick call that covers all the concerns, and gather information from multiple sources.

 9 – Be Aware of the Reason Why You Are Working

 Why do you work?
 Is it merely for a high salary?
 Or maybe a company with a good working environment could satisfy your professional needs?
 Is it a means of self-actualization or a way of “helping others”?
 Choose the new position that will help you accomplish your top priority and give it credit.

 10- List the “NOs” you don’t want to find in the new opportunity

 As you need to know your “dos”, you should list your “don’ts” to have an integrated picture before changing jobs.
 For instance, you don’t want a micromanager, you detest rigidity and excessive formality, you dislike the work culture that turns your job into another comfort zone, etc.